HBS-Urosystem/urosystem.kit2/cms/blocks/urodapter/details.en.md

       - type: article
         subhead: "Strong legal background "
         text: >-
-          It has got the necessary European CE certificate, it is registered by the USA Food and Drug Administration (FDA), and has strong IP protection in many countries.
+          * It has got the necessary European CE certificate, it is registered by the USA Food and Drug Administration (FDA), and has strong IP protection in many countries.

-          ​UroDapter® 's patent is pending.
+          * ​UroDapter®'s patent is pending.

-          ​PCT international patent application number: PCT/HU2016/000063
+          * PCT international patent application number: PCT/HU2016/000063
   - type: grid
     slide: false
     title: UroDapter® presentation videos